 The Federal and Provincial Governments have Limitation Acts which provide a limit on the time an unsecured debt can be perused by legal proceedings.
-If an unsecured debt is not collected, or payments are not made on the unsecured debt within these time limits, then legal action cannot be taken by the creditor.
-For more information about statute of limitations for Canadian debt, please check out the Credit Collection forum.
+If an unsecured debt is not collected, or payments are not made on the unsecured debt within these time limits, then legal action cannot be taken by the creditor or a collection agency.
+Only admitting to the debt in writing OR making payments of a debt resets the statute of limitations.

 - British Columbia – Section 3 (5) of the BC Limitation Act sets 6 years as the limit for debt.

 - Alberta – The Alberta Limitations Act sets 2 years as the term which is extended to 10 years if there is a judgement.